Ask a Question

 Riding: No riding.

 After breakfast, it's time for your transfer back to the Bordeaux airport.
 There will be one group transfer today with no possibility for later transport.
+If you are departing by train then you should take the shuttle (30mins) from the airport to the train station.

 * Please note that this itinerary may run in reverse!